astragenius/javascript-learn-projects/dynamicCSSVariables/README.md

 and the background color of the text box will change to light red.
 -   [x] Users can see a warning message if the password doesn't match 'mypassword' and the background color of the text box will change to light red.
--   [ ] Users can click the 'Cancel' button to clear the text boxes and reset their background colors to white.
+-   [.]
+Users can click the 'Cancel' button to clear the text boxes and reset their background colors to white.

 ## Bonus features

--   [ ] Users can see the color of the text box border change when an error is detected
+-   [x] Users can see the color of the text box border change when an error is detected
--   [ ] Users can see the size and f**ont of the contents of the text box change when an error is detected.
+-   [x] Users can see the size and f**ont of the contents of the text box change when an error is detected.

 ## Useful links and resources